What is Poetry?

 The word “poetry,” from the Greek poiein, means exactly that: “to create, to craft, to make.”

-Poems like all other artistic works are created things, and poets are for this reason creators, pure and simple.
+Poems like all other artistic works are created things, and poets are for this reason creators, pure and complicated.
 (Prose literally defined means “straightforward” — from the Latin prosa, proversus: “turned to face forward.”)

 Literature is the art-form of language — written language and spoken language both — and poetry is a subdivision of literature.
 This is a fact well-known and universally accepted.